Q. When are new students admitted to the MLIS Program?

 (2) I have successfully completed a graduate or professional degree.
 Can some of those credits be transferred to the MLIS Program?

-The VSU Graduate School policy is that nine hours can be brought in from a single completed degree, regardless of age (goes on the program of study); six hours can be transferred in from incomplete graduate or professional studies, as long as those hours are not older than seven years when the student graduates with a VSU degree (courses will appear on the transcript); a mixture of the two is permitted, but with no more than nine hours total an be applied to the current degree.
+The VSU Graduate School policy is that six hours can be brought in from a single completed degree, regardless of age (goes on the program of study); six hours can be transferred in from incomplete graduate or professional studies, as long as those hours are not older than seven years when the student graduates with a VSU degree (courses will appear on the transcript); a mixture of the two is permitted, but with no more than nine hours total can be applied to the current degree.
 The MLIS Program reviews all courses offered for credit for appropriateness and congruence with the purposes of the degree program.
 It may disallow credits towards its degree.

 Q. Can I take a course or two at another university while I am enrolled in the MLIS degree program and count those credits toward my degree?

 Yes, from a regionally accredited graduate or professional program as transfer credit.
 For example, Clayton State University offers specialty archives courses, and the University of West Georgia offers public history courses.